Update stateless workloads

 Before you begin

-To run commands against a Kubernetes cluster, ensure you have the following resources:
+To run commands against a Kubernetes cluster, make sure you have the following resources:

 1. Locate the Kubernetes cluster name, or ask your Platform Administrator what the cluster name is.